k2-fsa/sherpa/docs/source/onnx/install/arm-embedded-linux.rst

 .. code-block::

-  arm-none-linux-gnueabihf-gcc (GNU Toolchain for the A-profile Architecture 9.2-2019.12 (arm-9.10)) 9.2.1 20191025
+  arm-none-linux-gnueabihf-gcc (GNU Toolchain for the A-profile Architecture 10.3-2021.07 (arm-10.29)) 10.3.1 20210621
-  Copyright (C) 2019 Free Software Foundation, Inc.
+  Copyright (C) 2020 Free Software Foundation, Inc.
   This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Now you can build static libraries and static linked binaries with the following commands: